RudranilJadhav/WannaHack-CTFWriteup/README.md

 ![Logo](./images/Title_2-removebg-short.svg)
 #
 _Writeup of challenges solved by me during WannaHack2025 , a annual Capture the Flag competition hosted by IIT(BHU)CyberSec and the COPS Infosec vertical._
+## Challenges
+_****Sorted based on Submission Time****_
 ### 1. i love chess
 **Submission Time** @ Jan 10th 11:40:50 PM
 **Value** : 421 , **Tag** : Forensics , **Note** : First Blood

   ***Solution***
-- The link provided in challenge takes us to the Game analysis between 2 players (Most probably BOTS) .
+- The link provided in challenge takes us to the Game analysis between 2 players.
 After looking at computer analysis of game I immediatly remembered about [a youtube video](https://www.youtube.com/watch?v=TUtafoC4-7k) which I watched in last September.
-The above mentioned video explains idea of storing data in form of PGN (Notation used in chess to record a chess match).
+Though the above mentioned video has just a little relation to this challenge but the key idea of using PGN to store information stucked and made me think about challenge in right way.
-- After some google serches i found **[a website](https://incoherency.co.uk/chess-steg/)** which helped to decode data from PGN.
+- After some google serches i found about **[a website](https://incoherency.co.uk/chess-steg/)** which decoded data from PGN.
 - Flag : WannaHack{ch3ss_1s_4dd1ct1v3}

 ### 2. The Turings Challenge